bolive2/my386blog/_posts/2023-03-16-Scrambling-for-Data.md

 By my next blog post, I want to be able to see what things golfers should work on the most to improve their game.
 I am hoping that by seeing the trends among the professional golfers, I will be able to see what ways the top golfers are able to seperate themselves from the rest of the pack.

+Here is a link to the github repository with the code I used: https://github.com/bolive2/golfData